Pines

 Bishop Pine Pinus muricata

 Introduced from western North America.
-Rare and recorded once from Suffolk.
+Rare and recorded once from Suffolk and more recently (2024) from North Norfolk.
 A spreading species, with a wide crown and usually multiple trunks from low down.
-Leaves medium length, 7.5-13cm, in pairs, mid green.
-Cones medium, 6-9cm, strongly asymmetrical at the base, with persistent, sharp spines; long-persistent on old branches.
+Leaves medium to long, 7.5-13cm, in pairs, green or bluish.
+Cones medium, 6-9cm, strongly asymmetrical at the base, with persistent, sharp spines; long-persistent on old branches (up to 25 years in the wild).

 Bishop Pine Bishop Pine Bishop Pine Bishop Pine